 I just drilled 2 holes in each pole and screwed them to the door.

 My first thought was to hang candles using some kind of jar.
 I’ve seen all of the hanging candle jars in the stores but I wanted to try to do something different and make my own so I picked up two different sizes of mason jars, gold metallic spray paint and frosted glass spray paint.

-I just taped off the jar so only a portion of the bottom was exposed, then I sprayed them with the gold metallic paint.
-The lesson I learned here was that I needed to carefully remove the tape right away so the gold paint wasn’t pulled off the glass and I had a crisp line.
-Once the gold was dry, I sprayed the whole jar with the frosted glass paint.
+I just taped off the jar so only a portion of the bottom was exposed.
+Then I sprayed them with the gold metallic paint.
+To get the crisp line I was looking for, I carefully removed the tape right after I painted it, while the paint was still wet.

 I just hammered the end with the hole so I could hang it flat on the door…instant hooks.

-So while I was putting this all together I had an idea to hang a little something different on the door, to be specific I wanted to use a cactus in a glass ball.
-I thought it was a good idea and I figured that I wouldn’t have any trouble finding what I needed.
+So, while I was putting this all together I had an idea to hang a little something different on the door, to be specific I wanted to use a cactus in a glass ball.
+Naturally I thought that I wouldn’t have any trouble finding what I needed.

 Instead of using real tealight candles, I chose battery operated outdoor candles.
 They flicker so with the frosted glass they look like real candles.